isaacdlp/langame/README.md

 * `python langame.py play ru`
 * `python langame.py play it,pt`

-`lang_index` is your native language.
-Defaults to Spanish (ES) Your native language cannot be among the focus languages or it will throw an error.

 `word_focus` is the number of concepts to focus on, starting from the end.
 LanGame keeps the concepts stored in an ordered list, so that you can focus on the most recently added concepts.